 Even worse, the contact between styrofoam and hot glue can result in harmful fumes being released.
 For that reason, it is always better to use a low-temperature hot glue gun when working with styrofoam.

 There are some clear advantages to using a low-temperature glue gun on styrofoam.
-For one, they are fantastic at attaching small styrofoam objects together.
+For one, they are fantastic at attaching small styrofoam objects.
 They are also great at attaching large styrofoam objects by small contact surfaces.
-Going back to an earlier example, this type of glue is very effective at attaching styrofoam balls together.
+Going back to an earlier example, this type of glue effectively attaches styrofoam balls together.

 Types of Glue You Should Never Use With Styrofoam

-There are some types of glue that can be completely ineffective when dealing with styrofoam.
+Some types of glue can be completely ineffective when dealing with styrofoam.
 Worse yet, there are types of glue that can damage the material.
 The two main ones are the following:

 Material Specific Glue

-Even though some of this glues may work on styrofoam, they are not likely to work on it any better than regular white craft glue.
-However, material-specific glues are a lot more expensive than regular white glue, making them an inefficient use of your money.
-In the worst case scenario, however, the wrong kind of glue can damage and even dissolve styrofoam.
+Even though some of these glues may work on styrofoam, they are not likely to work on it any better than regular white craft glue.
+However, material-specific glues are a lot more expensive than regular white glue, making them inefficient use of your money.
+In the worst-case scenario, however, the wrong kind of glue can damage and even dissolve styrofoam.